pivotal/blog/content/post/test-driven-development-for-data-science.md

 3. We [pair programme](http://engineering.pivotal.io/post/pairing-on-data-science/).
 So we test drive things in a ping pong manner, i.e. one person comes up with a test case, the companion makes it pass and then the role reverses.
 4. Have separate unit and integrations test suite.
 5. Mock behaviours where appropriate.
+6. Use an appropriate CI tool for automated testing, for example like [Concourse CI](https://concourse.ci/).
-6. As a general rule of thumb, ensure your entire test suite runs within 10 min.
+7. As a general rule of thumb, ensure your entire test suite runs within 10 min.
+8. The work product in a DS project is mainly data, not code.

 ## Example